emanuelet/android-instagram-oauth/README.md

 			public static final String CALLBACK_URL = "";
 		}

-To instantiage the main class for the oauth flow, you need to follow the code below:
+To instantiate the main class for the oauth flow, you need to follow the code below:

 		InstagramApp mApp; = new InstagramApp(this,
 			ApplicationData.CLIENT_ID,
 			ApplicationData.CLIENT_SECRET,
 			ApplicationData.CALLBACK_URL);

 Once you have the main class ready for the authorization, you can start the authorization flow by calling the following method: